1 Legal and regulatory framework

 4.8 Are there requirements for the government to enter into a mining development (or similar) agreement in addition to the licences/permits?
 When is this required or available?

-The only requirement in the sphere of solid minerals is Kaztomprom's exclusive right to obtain a subsoil use right (SUR) for uranium production and possess a further direct or indirect state of at least 50% in the charter capital of the entity to which the SUR will be transferred, as discussed in question 3.4.
+The only requirement in the sphere of solid minerals is Kaztomprom's exclusive right to obtain a subsoil use right (SUR) for uranium production and possess a further direct or indirect stake of at least 50% in the charter capital of the entity to which the SUR will be transferred, as discussed in question 3.4.

 Until 29 June 2020, national companies such as Tau-Ken Samruk JSC and Qazgeology JSC had the right to obtain exploration or mining licences in the territories not included in the State Subsoil Fund Management Programme.